bjsmith489/portfolio-website/README.md

 # portfolio-website

-PLease visit and view the portfolio website at:
+Please visit and view the portfolio website at:

 https://bjsmith489.github.io/portfolio-website/